 20th Century Greek Saridis Walnut, Brass Console Table by T.H.
 Robsjohn-Gibbings

-A light-brown, vintage Mid-Century modern console table made of hand crafted Walnut, designed by T.H.
+A light-brown, vintage Mid-Century modern Greek console table made of hand crafted polished Walnut, designed by T.H.
 Robsjohn-Gibbings and produced by Saridis of Athens, in good condition.
-The freestanding side table is supported by two wooden rectangular legs, detailed with brass décor.
+The tall freestanding end table is supported by two wooden rectangular legs, detailed with brass décor.
 Manufacturer label at the bottom of the table.
 Wear consistent with age and use.
 Circa 1950 - 1960, Greece.

 Terence Harry Robsjohn-Gibbings was a British designer and architect born circa in 1903, in Widnes, Great Britain and passed in 1976, in Athens, Greece.
 In 1928, Robsjohn-Gibbings sailed to the New York and later became an American citizen.
 In the late 1930's, he was one of the most important, well-known designers in America.
 He opened his own shop on New York's Madison Avenue in 1936.
 Robsjohn-Gibbings worked as a designer from 1943 to 1956 for the Widdicomb Furniture Company.

 Saridis is a Greek furniture manufacturer, founded in 1867, in Greek, specialized in creating, designing high-end furniture from all style and periods.
 In the 1960's, T.H.
 Robsjohn-Gibbings met the two cabinetmakers Susan and Eleftherios Saridis to start designing and producing furniture.
 Together, they created the Klismos line of furniture.
 Still today their furniture is highly sought after.